No Surprises Act & Good Faith Estimates

 • Find the section TherapyAppointment-Provided Templates

-• Click (bottom right in that section)
+• Click (bottom right within that section)

 • The template should then be loaded: